 Crown and Root Rot

 The center rotting out of a plant is almost always related to crown or root rot.
 Most plants can’t tolerate a soggy environment, especially those with crowns densely covered with leaves, like African violets.
 When you keep the soil wet all the time, fungal pathogens take advantage of the humidity that develops under the leaves of these low-growing plants, reproducing rapidly.
 Both root and crown rot can appear similar in these short plants, with the plants going brown in the center as the disease progresses.

-If you’re asking yourself, “What is causing brown leaves in center of my plant,” you need to check the soil moisture first.
-Allow the top inch or two of soil to dry between waterings and never leave plants soaking in water-filled saucers.
+If you’re asking yourself, “What is causing brown leaves in the center of my plant,” you need to check the soil moisture first.
+Allow the top inch or two (2.5-5 cm.) of soil to dry between waterings and never leave plants soaking in water-filled saucers.
 Plants with root rot may be saved if you catch it in an early stage.
-Dig your plant, trim out any brown, black or soggy roots and replant into a well-draining medium — chemicals won’t help, the only thing that will fix root rot is a drier environment.
+Dig up your plant, trim out any brown, black, or soggy roots, and replant it into a well-draining medium–chemicals won’t help, the only thing that will fix root rot is a drier environment.

 Diseases That Cause Brown Leaves

 Other reasons why leaves turn brown in the middle include fungal diseases like anthracnose and host-specific rusts.
 They often start along the mid-vein of leaves, either near the center or toward the stem end.
 Fungal diseases are aggravated or initiated by humid conditions.

 Rusts can be treated early in the disease process, but good sanitation is vital to prevent it from spreading further.
 When tiny, rust-colored spots appear in the middle of your plant’s leaves, try neem oil before breaking out stronger chemicals like thiophanate methyl, myclobutanil, or chlorothalonil.
 Remove any plants that resist treatment and keep all plant debris cleaned up off of the ground.